Wang Fuzhi: Epistemology

-Politics & history
+Politics and History

 Even more than his materialism, Wang's views on politics and history brought him popularity in modern China.
 Government, he argued, should benefit the people, not those in power.
 History is a continuous cycle of renewal, involving the gradual progress of human society.
 There are periods of chaos and want as well as of stability and prosperity, depending on the degree of virtue of the emperor and of the people as a whole, but the underlying direction is upwards.
 It's the result of the natural laws that govern human beings and society.
 Wang believed that the power of the feudal landlords was evil, and should be weakened by higher taxation, which would also lead to an increase in numbers of land-owning peasants.

 Wang adopted a strong anti-Manchu stance in his writings and was remarkable for his systematic attempt to express his anti-Manchuism in a broad historical and philosophical context.
 He also insisted that the Chinese be distinguished from the non-Chinese, as both should stay in their own territories and respect the sovereignty of one another, in order to avoid the possibility of invasion or integration.

 Along with his Confucian thought, he also recognized a "need to operate the system", associated with Chinese Legalism.